 Students in masters degrees are normally required to take a thesis and a selection of papers.
 Up to 30 points of the level 500 COMPX papers listed below can contribute to the major in Electronics.
 Candidates for these graduate qualifications should select their papers in consultation with the Head of School.

 New to Waikato?
 The International Excellence Scholarship is worth up to $10,000.

-For students who, in the year following application, will be enrolled full-time in a postgraduate qualification: Postgraduate Diploma, Master degree and Doctoral degree.The scholarship will have a value of $10,000.
+For students who, in the year following application, will be enrolled full-time in Postgraduate Diploma, Masters degree or Doctoral degree.The scholarship will have a value of $10,000.